-- Installing Oracle Software in a New Oracle Home Choose a new location for the target Oracle home, and then install the new Oracle Database release software for single-instance. - About Oracle Database AutoUpgrade The AutoUpgrade utility identifies issues before upgrades, performs pre- and postupgrade actions, deploys upgrades, performs postupgrade actions, and starts the upgraded Oracle Database. - Prepare a Backup Strategy Before Upgrading Oracle Database You must design and carry out an appropriate backup strategy to ensure a successful upgrade. - Database Preparation Tasks to Complete Before Starting Oracle Database Upgrades Ensure that you have completed these database preparation tasks before starting an Oracle Database upgrade. - About the AutoUpgrade Analyze Processing Mode The AutoUpgrade Analyze (analyze) processing mode checks your database to see if it is ready for upgrade. - AutoUpgrade with Source and Target Database Homes on Same Server (Typical) When your Oracle Database Source and Target Oracle homes are installed on the same physical server, use this example. - Enabling Oracle Database Vault After Upgrading Oracle Database Depending on your target database release, you can be required to disable Oracle Database Vault to complete an Oracle Database upgrade.
+- Installing Oracle Software in a New Oracle Home Choose a new location for the target Oracle home, and then install the new Oracle Database release software for single-instance. - About Oracle Database AutoUpgrade The AutoUpgrade utility is designed to automate the upgrade process, both before starting upgrades, during upgrade deployments, and during postupgrade checks and configuration migration - Prepare a Backup Strategy Before Upgrading Oracle Database You must design and carry out an appropriate backup strategy to ensure a successful upgrade. - About the AutoUpgrade Analyze Processing Mode The AutoUpgrade Analyze (analyze) processing mode checks your database to see if it is ready for upgrade. - AutoUpgrade with Source and Target Database Homes on Same Server (Typical) When your Oracle Database Source and Target Oracle homes are installed on the same physical server, use this example. - Preparing for Upgrades of Databases with Oracle Database Vault If the Oracle Database you plan to upgrade uses Oracle Database Vault, then you must disable Oracle Database Vault before starting the upgrade.